fizt656/SKRYB/README.md

 Output will be saved in `output_books/A_Test_Book_featuring_Maz_Baz/`.

-## Packaging (Experimental)

-An experimental attempt has been made to package the application into a standalone executable using PyInstaller.
-This feature is still in testing and may not be fully functional or reliable across all environments yet.

 ## Customizing Prompts and Styles

 The `prompts.json` file contains the prompt templates used for text and image generation.
 For simplicity in the repository, the default `prompts.json` only includes the "Dreamy Childrens Book" style and the necessary base prompts.